League of LegendsLoL Guides

 • Just play the game and try to find an appropriate build path yourself by seeing what works well on your champion.

-• As we mentioned at the top of the article, in the Pre Game, you can see what we recommend to build on your champion and when.
-This is useful as you can just launch it automatically before every game and get a build without having to search prior to the game starting.
+• As we mentioned at the top of the article, in the pre-game, you can see what we recommend to build on your champion and when.
+This is useful as you can just launch it automatically before every game and get a build without having to search before the game starting.

 • Research Summoner Profiles